JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/README.md

 The empirical analysis uses data from the Kaggle competition “Corporación Favorita Grocery Sales Forecasting”.

-The original competition files are not redistributed in this package.
+The original competition files are not redistributed in this repository.
 Download and file-placement instructions are provided in `data/raw/README.md`.